Congressional District # 06

 Threats and Contaminants

-People could be exposed to MGP wastes at the Manitowoc site by dermal contact with contaminated soil or river sediment or by drinking contaminated groundwater.
+People could be exposed to MGP wastes at the Manitowoc site by dermal contact with contaminated soil and/or river sediment or by drinking contaminated groundwater.
 Benthic (bottom-dwelling) organisms could be exposed to sediment contaminants in the river.
 Exposure to the MGP contaminants could cause toxic health effects.
 However, exposure to MGP waste in soil is limited by the asphalt parking lot and commercial buildings covering much of the contaminated area of the site.
 In addition, exposure to contaminated groundwater is limited because drinking water is supplied by the city.

 WPSC and EPA entered a settlement agreement in May 2006 to address site conditions at six former MGP sites in Wisconsin, including the Manitowoc site.
-Under the agreement, WPSC has agreed to conduct remedial investigations and feasibility studies at the former MGP sites.
+Under the agreement, WPSC agreed to conduct remedial investigations and feasibility studies at each of the former MGP sites.
 Because the six sites have similar conditions and contaminants, and WPSC is a potentially responsible party (PRP) for each, the agreement allows a streamlined approach to site investigation and remedy development.
 Some benefits of the agreement include the use of multi-site documents, a mechanism to review the adequacy of past work, and scheduling flexibility to address the worst problems first.

 ContactsRemedial Project Manager, U.S. EPA